You performed a search for: Skills / Experience: Working with Children

 Nankind

-Make a Difference in a Child's life, Become an In-home Volunteer Angel!
+Make a Difference in a Child's life, Become a Virtual Volunteer Angel!

-Do you want to support families living with cancer?
-Are you willing to commit 4 hours of in home support per week to a child in need?
-Join Nankind as we lessen the impact of cancer on families through our in home support programs.
+Do you want to support families impacted by cancer?
+Can you commit two (2) hours per week to providing psychosocial support to a child in need?
+Join Nankind and help lessen the impact of cancer on families by offering virtual childcare support.

-How to apply
+How to Apply:

-2. Click on "Apply Now".
+1. Click “Apply Now”.

-* Must be willing to undergo an Enhanced Police Information Check.
+• Willingness to undergo an Enhanced Police Information Check

-* Must reside in Ontario.
+• Must reside in Canada

 There's a family in your community waiting for their very own Angel!